This delicious vanilla and tropical punch flavored

 bone resorption responds immediately to increased calcium intake.3

-Inadequate calcium intake is one of primary nutritional
+Inadequate calcium intake is one of the primary nutritional

-concerns in the United States.* The individuals most affected include the
+concerns in the United States.* The individuals most affected who would benefit from effervescent calcium include the following:

 - Adolescents, whose bones are developing.*